matthewmicallef/slot-game/README.md

 ## Notes

-1. All requested functionality has been implemented.
+1. All requested functionality has been implemented
-2. Additionally implemented sound effects (including mute/unmute).
+2. Additionally implemented sound effects (including mute/unmute)
+3. Update to GSAP 3.0 for better animation management